 Health and welfare benefits

-- Unneutered male dogs are at a higher risk of testicular tumours
+- Neutered male dogs are at a lower risk of testicular tumours.

-- Neutering also helps to prevent the onset of prostrate conditions which are common in unneutered dogs
+- Neutering a male dog also helps to prevent the onset of prostrate conditions which are common when unneutered.

-- Unneutered female dogs are at a higher risk of developing mammary tumours
+- Neutered female dogs are at a lower risk of developing mammary tumours.

-- Neutering also removes the threat of womb infections which can be very serious
+- Neutering a female dog also removes the threat of womb infections which can be very serious.

-- Unneutered female dogs will come into season approximately twice per year, you will notice blood spots where your dog walks, and particularly in her bedding
+- Unneutered female dogs will come into season approximately twice a year.
+You'll notice blood spots where your dog walks, and particularly in her bedding.

 - The changes in hormones of dogs in season can change their behaviour; female dogs may be pestered by persistent male dogs, while unneutered male dogs may escape or run away on walks when trying to look for a mate.

-- Neutering can remove some of the undesirable behaviour in male dogs such as scent-marking or humping.
+- Neutering male dogs can remove some of the undesirable behaviours such as scent-marking or humping.

-Neutering isn’t the only way to benefit a dog’s behaviour - consistent positive training with your dog is also strongly advised.
+Neutering isn’t the only way to improve a dog’s behaviour – consistent positive training with your dog is also strongly advised.

 How much does dog neutering cost?

-The cost of neutering differs for the breed, size and age of your dog.
+The cost of dog neutering differs for the breed, size and age of your dog.
 You should speak to your vet regarding costs.

-A number of organisations provide discounted or free neutering such as Blue Cross, The Mayhew Animal Home and RSPCA.
+Many organisations provide discounted or free dog neutering such as Blue Cross, The Mayhew Animal Home and RSPCA.

 Where can I get my dog neutered?

-You can contact your vet to organise neutering of your pet.
+You can contact your vet to organise having your dog neutered.

 Dispelling the myths around dog neutering

 Will my dog get fat if I have him neutered?

 There is no evidence to support this.
 With an appropriate diet and plenty of exercise there is no reason why your dog will put on weight.
 It is possible that your pet will require less food than before neutering, but your vet will advise on this.